Macbook seasoned 2011 15 Inch evaluate

 Body

 As noted, Apple has retained its famous unibody design for this generation of Macbooks.
 I don’t consider this a bad thing.
-Built from a single piece of aluminum, this laptop is very scratch-resistant and clean-looking.
-My previous Macbook Pro (same design) definitely withstood the test of time. (not a single scratch!)
+This laptop is scratch-resistant and clean-looking, built from a single piece of aluminum.
+My previous Macbook Pro (same design) withstood the test of time. (not a single scratch!)
 In my view, this is the best-looking laptop apart from the Macbook Air.
 Its design is very symmetrical.
 Everything is exactly where you’d expect it to be, like how the speaker holes match the vertical space used by the keyboard keys.

 The width of the hinge also perfectly matches the horizontal keyboard space.
-Using a combination of black and silver, Apple managed to create something very aesthetically pleasing.
+Using a combination of black and silver, Apple created something aesthetically pleasing.
 However, I’d have loved to see some Macbook Air elements take over.
-The battery indicator, for one, seems unnecessary to me, and the DVD super drive is bound to disappear.
+The battery indicator seems unnecessary, and the DVD superdrive is bound to disappear.
 Guess we can expect those changes in a redesign later on.
-Still, the Macbook Pro 2011 is the sturdiest and best-looking laptop out there, a real winner!
+Still, the Macbook Pro 2011 is the sturdiest and best-looking laptop, a real winner!

 Display

 The 15″ model comes standard with a resolution of 1440×900.
 This can be upgraded to 1680×1050, something everyone should do.
-Apple uses a high-end TN display, so still no IPS, unfortunately.
+Unfortunately, Apple uses a high-end TN display, so there is still no IPS.
 The viewing angles are decent.
 It’s possible to read the text and distinguish details from any angle.
-However, inevitably, the screen washes out from the sides, especially grays become yellowish; notice the app store panel lines.
-I also noticed that the screen has a weak spot for lower and upper angles.
+However, inevitably, the screen washes out from the sides, especially grays, and becomes yellowish; notice the app store panel lines.
+I also noticed the screen has a weak spot for lower and upper angles.
 Even at a small degree, colors started to fade.
 This is why we want IPS panels; they’re noticeably better at this.
 Still, the Macbook Pro has one of the better screens out there.
-The colors really pop, and the pixel density feels just right.
-People looking for ultra-realistic color reproductions will have to look at production screens; what else is new?
+The colors pop and the pixel density feels just right.
+People looking for ultra-realistic color reproductions must look at production screens; what else is new?

-For the first time, Apple managed to jam an HD facetime camera into the glossy display.
-This is a logical step in the evolution of video calling between Apple devices.
-To test this, I called my laptop using the iPhone 4 and configured the facetime app.
+For the first time, Apple managed to jam an HD Facetime camera into the glossy display.
+This is a logical step in developing video calling between Apple devices.
+I called my laptop using the iPhone 4 and configured the Facetime app to test this.
 Calling is easy and direct.
-Click a phone number or e-mail in your contacts, and the system will attempt to set up a facetime call.
-This process can sometimes take a little longer depending on the network, but it’s usually a smooth ride after the initial process.
+Click a phone number or e-mail in your contacts, and the system will attempt to set up a Facetime call.
+Depending on the network, this process can sometimes take a little longer, but it’s usually a smooth ride after the initial procedure.
 The image is crisp and pleasing but without being overwhelming.
-The image is still soft and comparable to Logitech solutions at best.
+The idea is still soft and comparable to Logitech solutions at best.
 Still, for such a small camera, that’s a solid achievement.

 Benchmarks

 I fully charged the laptop and left the settings at default.
 The brightness sensor was turned on for more realistic results.
 During the test, I used everyday apps like Microsoft Word and Safari.
-To mix things up, some light 3D work was thrown into the mix.
+Some light 3D work was thrown into the mix to mix things up.

 6 hours battery recorded